2/12/2020

 Ryan Tunis

-Understood, and then my second one is just around, I think it seems like we've heard less from the reinsurance about the casualty environment and, you know, the losses coming in.
-Maybe you could just talk about, you know, the extent to which you're, what do you see on the reinsurance book in terms of claims activity on the casualty side versus primary, like is there a real lag?
-Have the claims started to happen or is that probably still on the come?
-I mean any theory as to what and how we might see more paid losses, I guess, on the reinsurance side?
+Understood.
+And then my second one is just around, I think it seems like we've heard less from the reinsurers about the casualty environment and, you know, the losses coming in.
+Maybe you could just talk about, you know, the extent to which you're, what are you seeing on the reinsurance book in terms of claims activity on the casualty side versus primary?
+Like, is there a real lag?
+Have the claims started to happen, or is that probably still on the come?
+I mean, any theory as to when and how we might see more paid losses, I guess, on the reinsurance side?

 speaker

-It's a very, very good question.
-I think when we, we do have a tale of two cities here, I think that our insurance, you know, our senior claims, of course, we have the, you know, the advantage or the luxury to have an insurance company that's on top of claims and know and participate in the marketplace.
+That's a very, very good question.
+I think when we, we do have a tale of two cities here.
+I think that our insurance are seeing the claims.
+Of course, we have the advantage or the luxury to have an insurance company that's on top of claims and know and participate in the marketplace.
 When we look at what information our reinsurance folks are getting, there is clearly a lag.
-I'm not saying it's misinformed or what not, but there is clearly a lag and it's been there forever.
+I'm not saying it's misinformed or whatnot, but there is clearly a lag, and it's been there forever.
 This is not a new phenomenon, Ryan.
-This has been going on for years, for as long as we've been, as I've been in the business.
-It's been there and it was there before my time.
+This has been going on for years or for as long as we've been, as I've been in the business, It's been there, and it was there before my time.
 So there's always information asymmetry and information delay.
-By the time it gets to the insurance company, they have to look at this, evaluate, book their reserve or not book their reserve, and then they in turn, you know, inform their reinsurance partners.
-On the quarter share, it's a bit easier because you're able to do more claims review and be on top, you know, side by side with them.
-You can also compare whether, you know, we have other of our clients on similar risks and what not.
+By the time it gets to the insurance company, they have to look at this, evaluate, book their reserve or not book their reserve, and then they, in turn, inform their reinsurance partners.
+On a quarter share, it's a bit easier because you're able to do more claims review and be on top, be side-by-side with them.
+You can also compare whether we have other of our clients on similar risks and whatnot.
 On excess of loss, as you could expect, it's a little bit more difficult.
 There's a further lag on that one as well.
-So we clearly have a lag in recognition and our reinsurance company has been really, really adamant and proactive and try to recognize some of the losses that may not be enough reported.
-And that's also what made us be a bit more careful in our current writings or lack thereof in the liability space.
-But it's clearly a lag, you know, on the reinsurance side.
+So we clearly have a lag in recognition, and our reinsurance company has been really, really adamant and proactive in trying to recognize some of the losses that may not be enough reported, and that's also what made us be a bit more careful in our current writings or lack thereof in the liability space.
+But it's clearly a lag on the reinsurance side.
+That's helpful, thanks.
 Thanks, Ryan.

 speaker